mvcejas/ChromeFilter/README.md

 ---
 ###### v1.0
 - Started the development
-- URL currently in static mode, and it's for my personal use only.
+- First function to work with is URL filtering.
+See code for example.